-The team executed the Path Analysis in two weeks instead of the typical eight weeks, allowing the remaining time and funds to be used for building a new solution.
-The result is a complete upgrade of the certificate tracking system including a rebuilt database with increased usability, security, support, and data accuracy.
-It also includes additional features such as improved search, an address book, and the ability to manage certificate modification electronically; items which were previously managed manually outside the system.
+- The project delivered a complete upgrade of the certificate tracking system, including a rebuilt database with increased usability, security, support, and data accuracy.
+New features include improved search, an address book, and the ability to manage changes to certificates electronically—work that previously was performed manually.